blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 #### Canid
 Dogs and their cousins such as the coyote, fox, and wolf all find themselves on the outskirts of imperial zones of control.
 Your movement speed is 40ft.

+##### Jaws
+You may use your canine teeth to perform unarmed attacks deal 1d4 piercing damage.

 ##### Keen Sense (Minimum 13 WIS)
 You have advantAge: on perception checks that rely on smell or taste.